The Gaia-Kepler Stellar Properties Catalog. II. Planet Radius Demographics as a Function of Stellar Mass and Age: Summary and Conclusions

 \section{Summary and Conclusions}

 We presented a re-analysis of \kep\ exoplanet properties using the uniform stellar properties provided by \ref{B20}.
-In particular, we performed the first systematic analysis of planet properties as a function of stellar mass and age for the entire \kep\ sample.
+In particular, we performed a systematic analysis of planet properties as a function of stellar mass and age for the entire \kep\ sample.
 Our main conclusions are as follows:

 \begin{itemize}